A Drag Queen Spoke At A Colorado School’s Career Day, And Some Parents Are Not Amused

 “I take responsibility for not notifying families ahead of time and apologize for any stress this has caused you and your child.
 Moving forward, a prominent step in planning for next year will be to share the guest list for all families prior to the event.”

-Jessica, for her part, says that she was energized by the positive feedback she got from the kids, and hopes to be invited to speak to more schools, even elementary schools.
+Jessica, for her part, says that she was energized by the positive feedback she got from the kids and hopes to be invited to speak to more schools, even elementary schools.